-Day 1 – Sunday 6 May 2018
+Day 1 – Sunday 6 May 2017

 Scheduled flights from London to Istanbul.
 Transfer to Gallipoli by coach to the Hotel Grand Anzac in Canakkale.

-This is a 5/6 hour transfer on a fully air-conditioned coach.
+This is a 5-6hour transfer on a fully air-conditioned coach.
 We will stop off for a short snack/toilet break halfway through the journey.
-All our transfer coaches have WiFi and complimentary bottled water on board
+All our transfer coaches have Wifi and complimentary bottled water on board

-Day 2 - Monday 7 May 2018
+Day 2 - Monday 7 May 2017

-Walk 1 - Starting at W Beach, Cape Helles.
+Morning - Starting at W Beach, Cape Helles.
 We see the cemeteries of Lancashire Landing and V Beach.
 Crossing the fields around Hunter-Weston Hill we arrive at the magnificent Helles memorial to the missing.
 We then visit Sedd el Bahr where the substantial Turkish defences awaited the men assaulting from the famous River Clyde

 Day 3 - Tuesday 8 May 2018

-Walk 3 - Clinging to the cliffs above the beaches, we chart the frontline held by Anzac troops.
+Afternoon - Clinging to the cliffs above the beaches, we chart the frontline held by Anzac troops.
 Intimate burial spots at Parade Ground Cemetery and Johnston’s Jolly join preserved trenches and memorials named after courageous and colourful Australian characters.
 We finish at the tragic site of the attack by the Australian Light Horse on The Nek.

-Walk 3.
-We will look at the role played by Churchill's 'Private Army', the Royal Naval Division (RND), following the route up the line from Skew Bridge, Romanos Well, Backhouse Post to the White House.
+Morning - We will look at the role played by Churchill's 'Private Army', the Royal Naval Division (RND), following the route up the line from Skew Bridge, Romanos Well, Backhouse Post to the White House.
 We will study the battles of Krithia through the eyes of the khaki sailors.

 Day 5 - Thursday 10 May 2018